magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 [Reactive State](https://facebook.github.io/react/docs/tutorial.html#reactive-state).
 In
-this port of the React Tutorial to Reagent we're going to restrict our scope to the state management only, because it is where Reagent standouts the most from React.
+this port of the React Tutorial to Reagent we're going to restrict our scope to the state management only, because it is where Reagent stands out the most from React.

 Let's start by reading the paragraph of the React Tutorial on state
 management: